-For students unable to complete and record a required clinical encounter or other clerkship requirements due to circumstances beyond their control, the Education Director will determine an appropriate alternative educational experience.
+At the end of the 4th week, students who are unable to examine a patient with one of the required diagnoses or perform one of the required screens are required to do two things: (1) ask their preceptor for assistance in finding a patient to satisfy the requirement, and (2) inform their Clerkship Director who will also assist them in this requirement.
+By the end of the 5th weeks, students who are unable to complete and record a required clinical encounter or other clerkship requirement due to circumstances beyond their control must arrange a time with their Clerkship Director who will determine an appropriate alternative educational experience.
 Additional clinical encounters are the preferred method to complete the requirements of this clerkship.
-Students may be exposed to the conditions or diseases secondarily through reading assignments, completion of Aquifer cases, or discussions with the Clerkship Director, and will record as instructed in the ETS.
+Students may be exposed to the required conditions or diseases secondarily through reading assignments, completion of an example in the Case Files text, or by discussion with the Clerkship Director; they must record these as instructed in the ETS.
 The utilization of alternative educational activities is monitored by the FSU COM Curriculum Committee regularly.